 Rate Limits

 We enforce rate limits on both REST API and WebSocket usage.
 These limits apply to both IP address and L1 address.
-It's important to note that for premium accounts only, sendTx and sendTxBatch fall into a separate rate limit bucket described below, and are linked to account type and staked tokens.
+It's important to note that for non-standard account types, sendTx and sendTxBatch fall into a separate rate limit bucket described below, and are linked to account type and staked tokens.

 REST API Endpoint Limits